Chapter 13 Text Analytics: A Start

 13.4 Keyword-in-Context (KWIC)

-Keyword-in-Context (KWIC), or concordances, are the most frequently used method in corpus linguistics.
+Keyword-in-Context (KWIC), or concordances, are the most frequently used method in corpus analysis.
 The idea is very intuitive: we get to know more about the semantics of a word (or any other linguistic unit) by examining how it is being used in a wider context.

 We can use kwic() to perform a search for a word and retrieve its concordances from the corpus: